nodesource/distributions/README.md

 | Amazon Linux 2    |    ❌    |    ❌    |    ❌    |    ❌    |
 | Amazon Linux 2023 |    ✅    |    ✅    |    ✅    |    ✅    |

-> _NOTE: If you are looking to run Node.js in a non-supported Linux version take a look to [Node.js Unofficial Builds](https://unofficial-builds.nodejs.org/)_
+> _NOTE: If you are looking to run Node.js in a non-supported Linux version [contact NodeSource](https://nodesource.com/pages/contact-us.html) to get enterprise support for your specific needs.

 ### RPM Installation Instructions